Safari in the time of COVID:

 Tropical Ice has been monitoring and addressing the ongoing COVID-19 situation over the past 12 months.

 We seem to be living in a relative Covid-free bubble here in Kenya, and sometimes it’s difficult to rationalise this, especially when we look at the state of the rest of the world.
-Our death toll from the virus is fewer than 1,800 and we believe there are good reasons for this.
+Our death toll from the virus is just over 2,300, and we believe there are good reasons for this.
 About 90% of our population is under the age of 40, and the vast majority of the people in our cities take it very seriously, adhering to specific precautions such as mask-wearing in public places, and social distancing.

 There has been very little impact in our rural areas.
 The Kenya government has done very well so far during this pandemic, understanding that total lockdown simply wouldn’t work for a population where most people live off very little.

-Kenya’s Ministry of Health requires that you have a negative PCR based COVID-19 test result carried out within 48 – hrs before departing Kenya.
+Kenya’s Ministry of Health requires that you have a negative PCR-based COVID-19 test result carried out within 48 – hrs before departing Kenya.
 This is consistent with international requirements.
-If necessary, Tropical Ice will facilitate your COVID testing prior to departure.
+Tropical Ice will help facilitate your COVID testing prior to departure.

 Part of the reason why Kenya has weathered this pandemic with relative ease is the consistency and adherence to simple government requirements.
 A demonstration of this can be seen in the Airport Authority’s recent video: